-The chart above and the description that follows were both deleted by the Wikipedia editors responsible for this page.
+The chart above and the description that follows were not accepted by the Wikipedia editors responsible for that page.